khaledtamer22/CloudFormation-IAC-Udgram-App/README.md

   - AWSAccessKeyId
   - AWSSecretKey
   - Region
-  - File format (We are usin .yaml file format in this example)
+  - File format (We are using .yaml file format in this example)

 ## 3- Create your stack